ervumlens/ko-preferencespy/README.md

 Thanks to Komodo Edit's developers and contributors, past and present, for making an editor that's enjoyable to use.

 Thanks to Jeremy Ashkenas for creating CoffeeScript.

+Thanks to @nathanr for his feedback on version 1.